cheery/spirthon/README.md

 ## Status

-I'm looking for SPIR-V tables to generate myself an instruction encoder/decoder.
-Preferably in .json -format.
-If I don't find any, I will run regexes into the glslang source code.
+Ran regexes into the glslang source code to retrieve myself a machine readable specification.
+It went quite well.
+Now I need to write a decoder and an encoder.

 [Development log](DEV.md)